Dark matter production from evaporation of regular primordial black holes: Conclusion

 \section{Conclusion}

 In this paper, we showed that a simple redefinition of the regularizing parameter in RBH metric can preserve the self-similarity of the evaporation process.
 This realization implies that BH can still be regular without ending up in exotic, unverified remnant states such as horizonless compact object or wormhole.
-We then presented a scenario in which particle DM is produced from evaporation of self-similar RPBHs.
-This proposal is compelling because it assumes the particle nature of DM, which enhances the feasibility of direct detection experiments on earth compared to compact-object DM, and it also resolves the BH singularity problem while maintaining the standard self-similar evaporation process.
+Assuming the existence of RPBHs in the early Universe and the particle nature of DM, we then presented a scenario in which particle DM is produced from evaporation of self-similar RPBHs.
+This proposal is compelling because the particle nature of DM enhances the feasibility of terrestrial direct detection experiments compared to compact-object DM, and it also resolves the BH singularity problem while maintaining the standard self-similar evaporation process.
 We demonstrated the idea with some benchmark RBH solutions including the Hayward and the Simpson-Visser metrics to show how the resulting allowed parameter space is modified.
-Our generic framework can be applied to any other static, spherically symmetric RPBH metric by using the parameterization given in Eq. \ref{eq:A and B}, along with the analytical formulae for DM abundance in Eqs. \ref{eq:beta<betaC and TH>mDM}, \ref{eq:beta<betaC and TH<mDM}, \ref{eq:beta>betaC and TH>mDM}, and \ref{eq:beta>betaC and TH<mDM} as well as the cosmological constraints in Eqs. \ref{eq:inflation constraint}, \ref{eq:BBN constraint}, and \ref{eq:WDM constraint}.
+Our general framework can be applied to any other static, spherically symmetric RPBH metric by using the parameterization given in Eq. \ref{eq:A and B}, along with the analytical formulae for DM abundance in Eqs. \ref{eq:beta<betaC and TH>mDM}, \ref{eq:beta<betaC and TH<mDM}, \ref{eq:beta>betaC and TH>mDM}, and \ref{eq:beta>betaC and TH<mDM} as well as the cosmological constraints in Eqs. \ref{eq:inflation constraint}, \ref{eq:BBN constraint}, and \ref{eq:WDM constraint}.
+The parameter space could be constrained further by using $\Delta N_\text{eff}$ constraint on isocurvature GW when there is RPBH domination \cite{Loc:2025whx}.
 Our work offered ready-to-use analytical formulae and transparent physical insights which could be tracked at any stage of the calculation.
-For example, the prolonged lifetime of RPBH in Eq. \ref{eq:tau} has contribution from both a smaller horizon size and a lower Hawking temperature.
+For example, the prolonged lifetime of RPBH in Eq. \ref{eq:tau} has contribution from both a smaller horizon size ($B(l)<1$) and a lower Hawking temperature ($A(l)<1$).
 BH model builders could easily utilize our results to visualize the resulting parameter space of their model and to keep track of the model's parameter.